manuelJung/redux-ruleset/docs/basicConcepts/dispatching_actions.md

 })
 ```

 This is important for cancelation.
 When a running consequence is canceled, everything inside an effect won't be executed anymore.
 Indeed, the provided dispatch method is wrapped inside an effect.
 The consequence continues, when it was canceled, but anything inside an effect won't happen anymore.
-This also means that you have wrapp each asynchronouse step inside an effect:
+This also means that you have to wrap each asynchronouse step inside an effect:

 ```javascript
 import {addRule} from 'redux-ruleset'